ptyadana/DV-Data-Visualization-with-Python/readme.md

 + Population Growth comparison in US and China - Timeseries Line Chart
 + Realtionships between GDP per Capita and Life Expectancy - Scatter Plots
 + Realtionships between GDP and Life Expectancy in 2007 - Scatter Plots
++ Comparison of 10 Most Populous Countries in 2007 - Bar Graphs
++ Comparison of GDP for 10 Most Populous Countries in 2007 - Bar Graphs

 ## Acknowledgements